 Calculating The Donut Hole

 Each Part D drug plan can have different negotiated costs as subscribers individually purchase Part D plans from different insurers.
-The calculations of what a subscriber owes after the $3700.00 is reached also differs depending if the drug is generic or brand name.
-The out of pocket threshold for prescription purchases in 2017 is $4950.00; the donut hole is the insurance coverage gap between $3700.00 and $4950.00 where the subscriber is responsible for 100 % of the prescription drug costs.
+The calculations of what a subscriber owes after the $3750.00 is reached also differs depending if the drug is generic or brand name.
+The out of pocket threshold (TrOOP) for prescription purchases in 2018was $5000.00; the donut hole is the insurance coverage gap between $3750.00 and $5000.00 where the subscriber is responsible for 100 % of the prescription drug costs.

 Cost Of Prescription Drugs & Medicare Part D & The Donut Hole

 Consumers are advised to cost and compare Part D plans prior to purchasing insurance just as with any major purchase.
 An all encompassing view of current medications, cost of medications, health and any existing conditions should be considered in the cost analysis of a Part D plan.

 It is wise to take the time to compare drug prices, costs of generic versus brand name drugs, consider purchasing a 90 day drug supply when allowed and investigate mail prescription programs; all can lower prescription drugs costs and slow down the slide into the donut hole.

 Caution to the adventurous senior who may be considering travelling outside the United States to purchase prescription drugs in an effort to save money!
 Unfortunately none of the drugs purchased will be covered under your Medicare Part D plan unless you file for an exception to have it included in your formulary (accepted drug list).
 Exceptions may be denied, but you always have the option to appeal.